Honda Jazz Crosstar Review 2025: Price, specs & boot space

 While the outside of the Jazz Crosstar has been given a rugged makeover, there’s little inside to differentiate it from the standard car.
 We’d love to see some wood trim and rubber floor mats… OK, maybe ‘love’ is too strong a word.

-There is water-repellent upholstery in case the excitement of the Jazz Crosstar gets a little too much, but we actually prefer the half-leather of the Jazz EX.
+There is water-repellent upholstery in case the excitement of the Jazz Crosstar gets a little too much, but we actually prefer Jazz Advance's half leather.

 These gripes aside, the Jazz Crosstar does have a very modern-looking cabin.
-We like its fabric-covered dash, while the large windscreen means it feels light and airy.
-Like a conservatory.
+We like its fabric-covered dash, and the large windscreen means it feels light and airy, like a conservatory.
 Wide, well-cushioned seats mean it’s a comfy choice, too.
-You can’t get adjustable lumbar support, unfortunately, but we found the seats to be pretty supportive for long journeys.
+You can’t get adjustable lumbar support, but we found the seats to be pretty supportive for long journeys.

 Like the standard Jazz, the Crosstar gets a digital dash in place of old-school dials.
-These are overloaded with information - from the outside temperature to whether your car is running on electricity or petrol.
-The current speed is displayed in large, clear font - fortunately - but it’s all a bit overwhelming at first, particularly as older Jazz models are known for being utterly simple to use.
+These are overloaded with information - from the outside temperature to whether your car's running on electricity or petrol.
+The current speed is displayed in large, clear font but it’s all a bit overwhelming at first, particularly as older Jazz models are known for being utterly simple to use.

 Handling and ride quality: What is the Honda Jazz Crosstar like to drive?